 We have a history of incurring net losses.
-While we earned net income of \$21.6 million for the year ended December 31, 2020, for the year ended December 31, 2019 we incurred net losses of \$7.8 million.
-We earned net income of \$14.8 million for the nine months ended September 30, 2021, compared to \$8.2 million for the nine months ended September 30, 2020.
+While we earned net income of \$26.3 million and \$21.6 million for the years ended December 31, 2021 and December 31, 2020, respectively, we incurred a net loss of \$7.8 million for the year ended December 31, 2019.
 Because we have a short operating history at scale, it is difficult for us to predict our future operating results.
 We will need to generate and sustain increased revenue and manage our costs to sustain profitability.
 Even if we do, we may not be able to sustain or increase our profitability.

-While we have experienced significant revenue growth in recent periods, it is possible that this growth rate will decline or reverse in future periods, for example, our revenue declined year-over-year in the second quarter of 2020 due to the impacts of the COVID-19 pandemic, but we experienced strong growth in the second half of the year ended December 31, 2020, during which revenue grew year-over-year by 38.8% and also in the nine months ended September 30, 2021, during which revenue grew year-over-year by 58.3%.
+While we have experienced significant revenue growth in recent periods, it is possible that this growth rate will decline or reverse in future periods, for example, our revenue declined year-over-year in the second quarter of 2020 due to the impacts of the COVID-19 pandemic, but we experienced strong growth in the second half of the year ended December 31, 2020, during which revenue grew year-over-year by 38.8% and also in the year ended December 31, 2021, during which revenue grew year-over-year by 51.0%.